Team

 Bastian Greshake Tzovaras

-Bastian is a senior researcher for participatory citizen science at The Alan Turing Institute in London and was a long-term fellow within Inserm U1284 when he started the Peer-Produced Research Lab.
+Bastian is currently an independent researcher based in Argentina.
+Before that, he was a senior researcher for participatory citizen science at The Alan Turing Institute in London and was a long-term fellow within Inserm U1284 when he started the Peer-Produced Research Lab.
 He started his career as a biologist and bioinformatician before his interests in open science led him to do research on co-creation in community/citizen science.
 In 2011, he co-founded openSNP – an open, crowdsourced repository for personal genomics data which has become one of the largest of its kind.
 Since 2017 he is also the Director of Research for the Open Humans Foundation, which runs a web platform to empower individuals and communities to access and understand their personal data and help them do and share things with it.
 Bastian is particularly interested in how peer-production ideals can be implemented to support scaling up Quantified Self/Personal Science projects to take them from the n=1 to collective endeavours.

 Enric Senabre Hidalgo